-16 AER.
+22 AER.
 Draft decision - early application of version 4 of the STPIS, August 2013, p.22-23.

 Improved wholesale market outcomes should ultimately be passed onto consumers through reduced wholesale energy costs.
-The NCC also promotes reliability, safety and security priorities in the NEO by incentivising increases in the capability of existing assets in the network when most needed while maintaining adequate levels of reliability.17
+The NCC also promotes reliability, safety and security priorities in the NEO by incentivising increases in the capability of existing assets in the network when most needed while maintaining adequate levels of reliability.23

-As part of its revenue proposal, Powerlink must submit a network capability incentive parameter action plan (NCIPAP).
-18 The NCIPAP must identify the key network capability limitations on each transmission circuit or load injection point on the TNSPs network.
-19 It must also include a ranked list of priority projects proposed by Powerlink to improve the network capability for some of the circuits or injection points.
-20 These priority projects must be shown to result in material benefits for customers or on wholesale market outcomes.
-Powerlink must consult AEMO in developing the NCIPAP.
+As part of its revenue proposal, AusNet Services must submit a network capability incentive parameter action plan (NCIPAP).24 The NCIPAP must identify the key network capability limitations on each transmission circuit or load injection point on the TNSPs network.25 It must also include a ranked list of priority projects proposed by AusNet Services to improve the network capability for some of the circuits or injection points.26 These priority projects must be shown to result in material benefits for customers or on wholesale market outcomes.
+AusNet Services must consult AEMO in developing the NCIPAP.
+AEMO's role includes prioritising and ranking the projects that will deliver best value for money for consumers.
 The total annual average expenditure of the proposed priority projects may not exceed 1 per cent of the average MAR proposed by the TNSP in its revenue proposal.

-We must approve a priority project if it is consistent with the NCC requirements of the STPIS.21 Once we have approved a priority project, we may only amend the priority project improvement targets proposed by Powerlink in limited circumstances.22
+We must approve a priority project if it is consistent with the NCC requirements of the STPIS.27 Once we have approved a priority project, we may only amend the priority project improvement targets proposed by AusNet Services in limited circumstances.28

-In each annual STPIS compliance review, Powerlink is required to report on the steps it has taken towards reaching the priority project improvement target against each project in the NCIPAP approved by us for each year or part year of the regulatory control period.
-Under the NCC, Powerlink receives a financial payment equal to 1.5 per cent of its MAR as follows:
+In each annual STPIS compliance review, AusNet Services is required to report on the steps it has taken towards reaching the priority project improvement target against each project in the NCIPAP approved by us for each year or part year of the regulatory control period.
+Under the NCC, AusNet Services receives a financial payment equal to 1.5 per cent of its MAR as follows:

-- for each regulatory year, except the final year in the next regulatory control period, Powerlink will receive an incentive payment equal to 1.5 per cent of its MAR. - for the final year, Powerlink will receive an incentive payment of 1.5 per cent of its MAR but only if it achieves its priority project improvement target for each priority project.
+- for each regulatory year, except the final year in the next regulatory control period, AusNet Services will receive an incentive payment equal to 1.5 per cent of its MAR. - for the final year, AusNet Services will receive an incentive payment of 1.5 per cent of its MAR but only if it achieves its priority project improvement target for each priority project.

-In the final year, we will assess whether Powerlink has achieved each priority project target for each priority project.
+In the final year, we will assess whether AusNet Services has achieved each priority project target for each priority project.
 If it has not then we may reduce the incentive payment in the final year.
-We can reduce the final payment to - 2 per cent of MAR if Powerlink does not achieve any of its priority project improvement targets.23
+We can reduce the final payment to - 2 per cent of MAR if AusNet Services does not achieve any of its priority project improvement targets.29

-17 NER, clause 6A.7.4.
+23 NER, clause 6A.7.4.

-18 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b).
+24 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b).

-19 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b)(1).
+25 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b)(1).

-20 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b)(2).
+26 AER, Final - Service Target Performance Incentive Scheme, September 2014, clauses 5.2(b)(2).

-21 AER, Final - Service Target Performance Incentive Scheme, September 2014, clause 5.2(k).
+27 AER, Final - Service Target Performance Incentive Scheme, September 2014, clause 5.2(k).